 What is the purpose of stink bugs?

 Not all Stink bugs are pests.
 There are few species of stink bugs that are predators for the pests.
 The predatory stink bugs feed on the beetles, caterpillars and even on plant-feeding stink bugs.
-The predatory stink bugs are useful to nature.

 Where do stink bugs live?